a review of

 Methinks, in other words, that Wolfe’s searching compendium of notes for the affluent and literate parents of Hippies (who else will buy it at $5.95 a copy?) has an effect like trying to explain an orgasm to a eunoch.

 Wolfe has emerged with the enormous literary carcas of the Trip, all the empty Kleenex boxes, the crumpled cellophane wrappers, the empty pop bottles; the spent shells of hundreds of Zen gunshots.
 It would be easy enough to conclude, cynically and Manhattan-ishly, that these spend-shells were the Trip itself, since those spiritual/magical objects propelled from one reality into another never become visible, and perhaps never can.

 Here, then, is the great flaw in the book.
 Wolfe, the snappy, always slightly-cynical, American, hardcore-materialist, finds out (secretly, without really mentioning it) that he has no literary equipment (does anyone?) to deal with all the psychic human substance that moves in and out of all the Greaser bottles and wrappers and boxes he so brilliantly describes.
 Over the long haul, this is what makes the book both magnificent and dull.
-Wolfe has captured it…it is all here…yet it is revealed.
+Wolfe has captured it…it is all here…yet it is not revealed.
 The Tasmanian Devils still pack up and head for the Las Vegas of the Mind, and we still don’t know WHY, grok, grok, grok.